 Philip has currently been in France a little over a year.
 He has already become fluent in French.
 Since he is not allowed to work yet, he volunteers full time at a center that helps other refugees.
 Most of them do not know Christ.
 Philip is an outspoken and faithful follower of Christ.
 Every day Philip is able to shine light into darkness.

 I think of Joseph as Philip tells his story.
-Joseph was a man of faith even when he was thrown into a hole and sold into slavery.
+Joseph lived as a man of faith even when he got thrown into a hole and sold into slavery.
 He was plunged into darkness as part of a bigger plan.
-Although he could not see the bigger picture, Joseph trusted that God was in control.
+Although he could not see the bigger picture, Joseph trusted that God remained in control.
 He trusted that God’s plan was good.

 Learn more about how God is using migration to bring the nations to Himself.